ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 	)
 ```

-After making this change, the distribution of masked `Q(s',a)` values looks a lot better.
+After making this change, the distribution of masked `Q(s',a)` values looks better.

 ![fig6]({{ "/assets/debug_dqn/fig6.png"}})